 This prospectus is part of a registration statement that we filed with the SEC using a "shelf" registration process.
-Under this shelf registration process, the unitholder who received common units in our July 31, 2003 acquisition of substantially all the propane assets of United Propane, Inc. and who is listed under the heading "Offering Unitholder" in this prospectus may sell from time to time up to 1,144,165 common units representing limited partner interests in one or more offerings.
-The offering unitholder may sell none, some or all of the common units offered by this prospectus.
+Under this shelf registration process, the unitholders who received common units in our December 2001 acquisition of Independent Propane Company Holdings and who are listed under the heading "Offering Unitholders" in this prospectus may sell from time to time up to 42,575 common units representing limited partner interests in one or more offerings.
+The offering unitholders may sell none, some or all of the common units offered by this prospectus.
 We cannot predict when or in what amounts an offering unitholder may sell any of the common units offered by this prospectus.
-Each time that the offering unitholder sells common units under this prospectus we may provide a prospectus supplement that will contain specific information about the terms of that offering.
+Each time that an offering unitholder sells common units under this prospectus we may provide a prospectus supplement that will contain specific information about the terms of that offering.
 Prospectus supplements may add, update or change information contained in this prospectus.
-Therefore, before you invest in the common units, you should read this prospectus, any prospectus supplements and the documents we refer to under "Incorporation of Documents by Reference."
+Therefore, before you invest in the common units, you should read this prospectus, any prospectus supplements and all additional information referenced in "Incorporation of Documents by Reference" section of this prospectus.